ecuacion-jp/ecuacion-utils/ecuacion-util-poi/README.md

 </dependency>
 ```

-## features
+## Features

 We'll use the following table as an example.
-This table is in `Sheet1` sheet of `sample.xlsx`.
-The position of the top left cell is `A1`.
+Let's say this table is in `Sheet1` sheet of `sample.xlsx`, the position of the top left cell of the table is `A1`.

 | name | age  | phone number   |
 | ---- | ---- | ----           |
 | John | 30   | (+01)123456789 |
 | Ken  | 40   | (+81)987654321 |

-### read values in excel cells as string
+### Read Values In Excel Cells As String

-Following features read values of cells in excels and change into `String` datatype.
+The following features read values of cells in the excel file and change into `String` datatype.
 Even if the value is defined as a number (like 12.3) in excel file, obtained values becomes `String`.

 #### read excel table values and put them to the list of strings